-- Scargo Lake, in Dennis: This large kettle-hole pond (formed by a melting fragment of a glacier) has two pleasant beaches: Scargo Beach, accessible right off Route 6A, and Princess Beach, off Scargo Hill Road, where there are restrooms and a picnic area.
+Inland, you’ll find Scargo Lake, a large kettle-hole pond (formed by a melting fragment of a glacier) with two pleasant beaches: Scargo Beach, accessible right off Route 6A, and Princess Beach, off Scargo Hill Road, where there are restrooms and a picnic area.

 Located on the small and placid Swan River, Cape Cod Waterways, 16 Rte.
 28, Dennisport (tel.
 508/398-0080; www.capecodwaterways.com), rents canoes, kayaks, and paddleboats, for exploring 200-acre Swan Pond (less than a mile north) or Nantucket Sound (2 miles south).
 A 1 1/2-hour kayak rental costs $20 for a single, $32 for a tandem; a full-day rental costs $58 for a single, $74 for a tandem.